 How does my chiropractor use spinal traction?

-Normally a chiropractor will use the traditional method of administering spinal traction, which involves either manually pulling the spine or using a device like a harness.
-In the case in which a harness is used, it is attached to the torso, neck, or head and used to pull the body and stretch out the spinal column.
+Usually, a chiropractor will use the traditional method of administering spinal traction, which involves manually pulling the spine or using a device like a harness.
+When a harness is used, it is attached to the torso, neck, or head to pull the body and stretch out the spinal column.

 The treatment can take anywhere between 30 and 45 minutes.
 Depending on how severe your chronic pain is will determine for how long and how many times your chiropractor will want you to receive this treatment.